SPARC-FAIR-Codeathon/2025-team-D/README.md

 - Provides a series of tutorials to demonstrate the functionality of sparc-plugins
 - Reuses existing SPARC resources and tools including [sparc-me](https://github.com/SPARC-FAIR-Codeathon/sparc-me), [sparc-flow](https://github.com/SPARC-FAIR-Codeathon/sparc-flow), and the sparc-python-client.

-There is **currently no option for users to**:
-- **easily find and access existing models and tools**:
-  - developed by the SPARC community for processing SPARC data
-  - developed externally that could be used for processing SPARC data
-- **easily assemble new workflows that reuse existing models and tools to evaluate quantities of interest**
-- **easily identify which measurements (e.g. SPARC datasets) already contain the necessary inputs for these new workflows**
-- **easily identify which measurements, tools, and/or models may be missing** to support efficient advancement of research efforts
 <!--*
 ## Vision and benefits
 Our vision is to: